sairis-ai/help-center/docs/admin/Courses/108-working-with-knowledge.md

 > - **Without RAG:** AI provides **general knowledge** about PTO policies.
 > - **With RAG enabled:** AI retrieves **your company's official PTO policy document** and provides a precise answer.

 > **Pro Tip:** If AI is giving outdated or incorrect information, check whether a Knowledge Base or Individual Content is selected and if the correct knowledge bases are selected.
 Review the citations to see where the information is coming, including which file the information came from.
-It '92s possible the individual file that Sairis is retrieving information from may be out of date.
+It's possible the individual file that Sairis is retrieving information from may be out of date.

 ## Selecting Knowledge Bases in Sairis